stackbit-projects/adorable-sparrow-7d990/src/pages/index.md

     background_image: images/Copy of of Best Books Bookstore (1).png
     background_image_opacity: 80
     content: >-
-      # Real, beautiful plants right to your door
+      # Create your own library with one click.

       Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.